 Modelling of the biofabrication processes and biofabricated constructs

-Why publish in Biofabrication?
+Why should you publish in Biofabrication?

 - High standards: impartial, constructive and rigorous peer review.